HaxeExtension/extension-share/README.md

 class SimpleExample {
 	function new(){
-		Share.init(Share.TWITTER); // for non supported targets, we share on Twitter (you can also use Share.FACEBOOK) Share.defaultURL='http://www.puralax.com/mobile/'; // url to add at the end of each share Share.defaultSubject='Try puralax!'; // in case the user choose to share over email, set the subject.
+		Share.init(Share.TWITTER); // for non supported targets, we share on Twitter (you can also use Share.FACEBOOK) Share.defaultURL='http://www.puralax.com/mobile/'; // url to add at the end of each share (optional).
+		Share.defaultSubject='Try puralax!'; // in case the user choose to share by email, set the subject.

 		// Other things you may want to init for non-supported targets /*